-When you are ready, fill out the registration, you will be asked for a time that’s convenient for you to talk about your treatment.
-When finished with the form, one of our medical team members will reach out at the time and date given and in most cases, we can start your treatment the same day.
+When you are ready, fill out the registration.
+When finished with the form, one of our medical team members will reach out to you and set your telemedicine visit with one of our providers.

 Make sure you watch the introduction video before requesting a call when your registration has been completed.

-If you are ready to begin Medication Assisted Treatment (MAT) in a structured program, we can do so today.
+If you are ready to begin Medication Assisted Treatment (MAT) in a structured program, we are ready for you.
 All from the privacy of your home.
 All through your smartphone.

 WHAT IS YOUR GENERAL PROGRAM?

 The general program is very simple.
 Once you have decided to start, you complete our online registration process.
 This is a series of questions, videos, and documents to review, answer, and sign.
 The online registration process takes about 45 minutes.
-The entire process can be accomplished through your smartphone and it’s $125/month or $80 every two weeks.
+The entire process can be accomplished through your smartphone and it’s $125/month.

 Our current treatment coverage